 Two Tests for Revenue Recognition

-For revenue to be recognized, there are two key conditions that must be met according to SFAC 5, Recognition and Measurement in Financial Statements of Business Enterprises.
+For revenue to be recognized, there are two key conditions that must be met.
 They are:

 - Completion of the earnings process

-Under this test, the seller must have no significant remaining obligation to the customer.
-If an order for five hundred football helmets has been placed and only two hundred delivered, the transaction is not complete.
+Under this test, the seller must have no big remaining obligation to the customer.
+If an order for 500 football helmets has been placed and only 200 have been delivered, the transaction is not complete.
 Likewise, if the seller is the manufacturer of appliances and promises extensive warranty coverage, it should not book the sale as revenue unless the cost of providing that service (i.e., warranty repair labor and parts) can be reasonably estimated.
-Additionally, a company that sells a product with an unconditional return policy cannot book the sale until the window has expired (e.g., a company that promises unrestricted returns for cash until ninety days after the sale should not record the revenue until that period has elapsed.)
+Additionally, a company that sells a product with an unconditional return policy cannot book the sale until the window has expired.

 - Assurance of payment